| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 Events read from this list are not normally added to the current command's

-key sequence (as returned by e.g. this-command-keys
+key sequence (as returned by e.g. this-command-keys), as the events

 will already have been added once as they were read for the first time.
 An

-element of the form (
+element of the form ( forces event to be

 added to the current command's key sequence.

-. event)
+t . event)

 This function converts the string or vector key to a list of

-individual events, which you can put in unread-command-events
+individual events, which you can put in unread-command-events.

 This variable holds a character to be read as command input.
 A value of -1 means “empty.”